NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    └── tests/
    ```

-8. Create a new Python file in the `src` directory called `main.py`.
+9. Create a new Python file in the `src` directory called `main.py`.
 This will be the main script for your car park system.
-9. Create a new Python file in the `tests` directory called `test_car_park.py`.
+10. Create a new Python file in the `tests` directory called `test_car_park.py`.
 This will be the main script for your unit tests.
-10. In PyCharm, mark the `src` directory as a source root.
+11. In PyCharm, mark the `src` directory as a source root.
 This will allow you to import modules from the `src` directory in your unit tests; mark the `tests` directory as a test root.
 This will enable you to run your unit tests from the IDE, without having to mess around with relative imports (long story!).
-11. Commit your changes to the repository, both locally and remotely:
+12. Commit your changes to the repository, both locally and remotely:

       ```bash
       git add .
-      git commit -m "Initial commit"
+      git commit -m "chore: initial commit"
       git push
       ```